walmsles/serverless-observability/README.md

 ### Project Features

 This project includes a **package.json** file that will install **artillery** as a dev dependency.
-Artillery is used to run the performance tests over approx. 33 minutes to drive too much traffic into the service for it to fail as demonstrated in the talk at Melbourne Serverless (slide 18).
+Artillery is used to run the performance tests over approx. 18 minutes to drive too much traffic into the service for it to fail as demonstrated in the talk at Melbourne Serverless (slide 18).

-Once the stack is deployed and initial manual configuration is completed the performance test can be executed using **npx artillery run notify-perf-test.yml**.
+Once the stack is deployed and the initial manual configuration is completed the performance test can be executed using **npx artillery run notify-perf-test.yml**.

 ### AWS BILL WARNING !!!

-The performance test will run over 33 minutes and will cause your AWS account to accrue charges of approximately $10.00 USD for each performance run.
+The performance test will run over 18 minutes and may cause your AWS account to accrue charges, this is unlikely but please be aware running performance tests with AWS Lambda may cost $$$.